2025 LIFO Opportunities & Strategies Guide

 Beginning with the COVID pandemic, the IPIC method inflation became initially comparable with the ALM.
 In 2021 and 2022, the IPIC method inflation became materially higher than the ALM, and because of this, sizably higher LIFO tax benefits were there for the taking by willing participants.
 As a result, a huge influx of accounting method changes were made by auto dealers to switch from the ALM to the IPIC method in 2021 & 2022.
 Additionally, many auto dealers who were making the change from the ALM to the IPIC method were also expanding their LIFO election scope to include used vehicles to take advantage of unprecedented inflation & LIFO tax benefits (and also to offset or eliminate LIFO recapture that had been or was occurring due to the material vehicle liquidations caused by the supply chain disruptions).
 The switch to the IPIC method was essentially a slam dunk for many auto dealers when the additional tax benefits were paired with the promise of significantly reduced administrative burden, expedited LIFO reporting and lower outsourcing costs.

 As of today, there is wide-spread usage of both the alternative LIFO method and the IPIC method.
-As of 2024, the inflation differential & LIFO tax benefits for the upcoming year end is sometimes comparable or better for the IPIC method, but just as often can be more beneficial when using the ALM (year to date BLS PPI inflation is 1.6% as of 10 months ended October 2024 PPI; 2024 year to date ALM new vehicle inflation is wide ranging from flat to 1% – 2% inflation).
+As of 2025, the inflation differential & LIFO tax benefits for the upcoming year end is sometimes comparable or better for the IPIC method, but just as often can be more beneficial when using the ALM (BLS PPI inflation is 2%; ALM new vehicle inflation is wide ranging from flat to 1% – 2% inflation).
 With that being said, the alternative LIFO method will always carry higher administrative burdens, outsourcing costs, and longer LIFO reporting turnaround times compared to the IPIC method, so the best practices regarding the inflation measurement source will be dependent on the specific wants and needs of each dealer.
 An overview of the two alternatives are provided below.

 • Pros